 \section{Conclusion}

 The problem of tracking multi-agent provenance amidst the continual act of shared creation was investigated in this study.
 We introduced a chronological system for tracking provenance in language generation, where the history of agent contributions is not explicitly recorded as metadata but embedded within the generated content itself through the process of sampling lexical tokens.
 Experimental results validated the performance of the proposed system under conditions of sequential content overwriting.
-The combinatorial growth governed by the chronicle length and the agent population reflects the scaling complexity of the system.
-Furthermore, improved chronological accuracy came at the cost of increased linguistic perplexity as the bias strength was raised, revealing a trade-off between forensic traceability and generative quality.
-Future research may explore chronological provenance in more complex cyber ecosystems, including multimodal integration and human-in-the-loop generation, where provenance traceability constitutes a foundational tenet for trustworthy AI.
+Nevertheless, the evaluation also revealed several dimensions that warrant further research.
+To begin with, the combinatorial growth governed by chronicle length and agent population reflects scaling challenges, suggesting the need for efficient systems that support longer or variable-length chronicles.
+Realistic deployment often involves uncertain interaction lengths that may not be known in advance, making the assumption of a fixed chronicle length a practical limitation.
+In addition, while raising the lexical bias strength substantially improves chronological accuracy, it also elevates linguistic perplexity, exposing an inherent trade-off between forensic traceability and generation quality.
+Furthermore, under more adaptive adversarial conditions beyond lexical perturbations, further security measures and regulatory frameworks may be required to maintain provenance integrity.
+Towards broader applications, future research may explore chronological provenance in more complex cyber ecosystems, including multimodal integration and human-in-the-loop generation, where provenance traceability constitutes a foundational tenet for trustworthy AI.